aiven/inkless/inkless/KnownChallenges.md

 elements of a topic get pushed down (like configs).
 We can follow the same path tiered storage uses by setting the topic type as another topic level configuration value.

+We will likely need to modify the ReplicaPlacer interface to ensure topics are assigned to brokers which can accommodate them.

 ### New type of broker

 Should brokers without log directories join the cluster as full members?